Jaw Resource Library

 As with all stretching, if it feels ‘wrong’ or painful - stop, assess, and don’t power through.
 A ‘hurt so good’ level of pain is reasonable, but more pain does NOT equal more gain.
 Make stretching a part of your daily lifestyle for optimal results.

 Jaw – Take an inhale.
-Then with your mouth open as wide as you can with your tongue sticking out and down as much as you can, think of a lion yawning, exhale as though you are trying to fog up a window.
+Then with your mouth open as wide as you comfortably can with your tongue sticking out and down as much as you can, think of a lion yawning, exhale as though you are trying to fog up a window.
 (Your breath should be audible).
 Repeat for 3-5 breaths.

 Neck- While keeping your gaze forward, bring your left ear to your left shoulder.
 Reach your left hand up and over your head, resting your left hand on the right side of your head.
 The weight of your arm will gently invite a deeper stretch.
 While holding this position take a few slow deep breaths and allow the neck/shoulder to release.
 Then, turn your head to gaze down beside you, as if looking at an empty seat beside you.
 Reposition your hand on your head and allow the weight of your arm to gently deepen this stretch.
 Take a few slow deep breaths.
 Gently return your head and neck to neutral, and repeat the above steps for the other side.
 [Right ear to right shoulder, using the right hand to reach up and over to rest on the left side your head.]